← Back

 Outcomes: A baptism of fire with an immediate deep dive into how real-world Thai business works.
 Aspects like commission-based recommendations were a surprise but also added colour to understanding what an online showcase could bring.

-Concept Sketches for Direction
+Concept Sketches / Ideation for Direction

 A prototype made in Figma